 - Peachicks cross areas only along with their parents as other peacocks could threaten their lives.

 - You can also find wild peacocks playing games.
 Peachicks tend to chase one another around a bush by bending their heads down and holding their necks parallel to the earth.
 Outstanding fact is that while playing peacocks always follow one direction, i.e., clockwise.
-Once tired, they stop suddenly and walk at a normal pace.
+Once tired, they stop suddenly and walk or strut at a normal pace.
 They love to play under the sunlight.

 - Usually, these birds travel in groups of eight to ten.